ariadne-cps/ariadne/doc/smt_solver_design.md

 overloads, including contraction, witness preservation and empty detection, and adds a nonlinear infeasibility case whose natural interval image overlaps the target so that `feasible` cannot terminate by its initial direct range test.
+The audit also found that `ConstraintSolver::feasible` still embedded the legacy `NonlinearInteriorPointOptimiser` iteration and its old dual/Taylor fallback, whereas current solver code and dedicated tests use `NonlinearInfeasibleInteriorPointOptimiser`.
+The constraint solver now delegates candidate generation and validated feasibility/infeasibility classification to the latter, retaining its cheap direct interval-disjointness rejection and an independent `check_feasibility` confirmation before returning a feasible point.
+This removes the obsolete embedded optimiser algorithm rather than attempting to cover it artificially.
+The separate legacy uses in `paver.cpp` are outside this refactoring and require their own audit.

 Coverage from this tranche is used to determine whether the remaining dual/Taylor infeasibility path is genuinely reachable with the current interior-point implementation or should be treated as legacy architecture.